google-code-export/sharat-cbcl/leaves/README.txt

 Setting variables (Edit the following files):
 -------------------
-Set the path in the following order. a)homedir.m -This serves as the base folder of the data and result. b)datadir.m -Location that contains the leaves database.
-It is assumed
-             that each order is located in a separate folder. c)featdir.m -Where the feature vectors are stored (will take lot of storage)
+Set the path in the following order. a)vars/homedir.m -This serves as the base folder of the data and result. b)vars/datadir.m -Location that contains the leaves database.
+It is assumed that each order is located in a separate folder. c)vars/featdir.m -Where the feature vectors are stored (will take lot of storage)

+Instead of copying the data folder to a new location, the locations can also be set to existing copies.
+A simple way of doing it is to create symbolic links in the current folder and retain the defaults.

+cd /path/to/leaves
+ln -s /some/big/folder/data .
+ln -s /some/big/folder/feat .

 Debug run
 ----------
 %Follow setup instructions
 %Set p.callback='dummy_function' in basicjob.m
 cd /path/to/leaves
 startup
-cj trial basic job
+cj trial basicjob
 rj trial
-report_results('trial')Creating and running jobs
-Note:
-A simple way of doing it is to create symbolic links in the current folder and retain the defaults. ln -s /some/big/folder/data . ln -s /some/big/folder/feat . ln -s /
+report_results('trial')

 Creating new jobs
 --------------------------